-The online application form will ask the following:
+The online application form will ask you the following:

 - 1. Provide your contact information and UBC graduate program details. - 2.
-Review and affirm that you meet the Eligibility Criteria (outlined below). - 3.
-Upload a file containing your cover letter, resume, and the contact information for two references for each position you are applying to. - Your resume, cover letter and references must be saved together in one PDF file in the format: Project number_Last name_First name.pdf (e.g., 2019-70_Smith_Jenny.pdf).
-You can find the project number listed on the Scholars Opportunities web page and in the file name of the pdf version of the job posting. - Your cover letter should identify the position you are interested in, and how your background, skills, and experience align with the project objectives and the requirements of the position (maximum one page formatted as a letter addressed to the USI Program Manager). - Provide the name and contact details of at least two references-one academic, one professional. - 4.
-You may apply for up to three positions.
+Review and affirm that you meet the eligibility criteria (outlined in the next section). - 3.
+Upload one file containing your cover letter, resume, and the contact information for two references for each position you are applying for. - Your cover letter, resume, and references must be saved together in one PDF file in the format: Project number_First name_Last name.pdf (e.g., 2020-02_Jenny_Smith.pdf).
+You can find the project number listed on the Scholars Opportunities web page and in the file name of the pdf version of the job posting. - Your cover letter should identify the position you are interested in, and how your background, skills, and experience align with the project objectives and the requirements of the position (maximum one page formatted as a letter). - Please keep your resume to under three pages.
+We prefer resumes, although CVs are acceptable as long as they are less than three pages. - Provide the name and contact details of at least two references-one academic, one professional. - 4.
+You may apply for up to three projects.
 Each position requires a separate cover letter, resume, and list of references saved together in one PDF file.
 You may use the same references for each project. - 5.
-Details about the application deadline are posted on the website. - 6.
-NOTE: If the posting asks for a writing sample, please do not submit it with your resume, instead take it with you to the interview. - 7.
-NOTE: If you are not shortlisted for one of the three projects and would like to be considered for other projects, you have the option of identifying three more projects you feel best qualified to complete.
-You will not need to provide a resume or other application materials for these positions at this time.
+If you are not shortlisted for one of the three projects and would like to be considered for other projects, you have the option of identifying additional projects that you feel best qualified to complete.
+You will not need to provide a resume or other application materials unless requested.